ntuscds/.github/profile/README.md

+# NTU SCSE Club
-# Welcome to NTU SCSE Club's organisation.
+Welcome to NTU SCSE Club's Organisation page on Github.
-Here you will find the central repositary for all projects done by NTU SCSE.

-## Current Ongoing Projects
-* Moonshot Infrastructure

 ## Contact
 Please contact the following for sponsorships, partnerships, information and/or grieviances.
-* IT Executive contact email: cse-it@e.ntu.edu.sg
+* NTU SCSE IT Executive contact email: cse-it@e.ntu.edu.sg